module/kcc/README.md

 #### space

 The subject of code organization will forever remain a major point of controversy in software development.
-Computer languages have different philosophies on coding style, especially when it comes to three specific keystrokes: **`\n`**, **`\t`** and, less surprisingly, **`0x20`**.
+Computer languages have different philosophies on coding style, especially when it comes to three specific keystrokes: **`\n`**, **`\t`** and, less surprisingly, **`0x20`** (TIL-The space between the two words has ASCII code 0x20).
 If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C is a classic example of `tlsr`, and 𝒌 is all the way down `rwdc` road.

 * The primary influence of 𝒌 syntax is the most powerful instrument of human reasoning, *a mathematical notation*.
 As such, the language actively encourages the programmer to produce very dense and succinct code, which leads to a common pitfall among beginners who are tempted to sacrifice too much readability.
 As any good program, a good 𝒌 program must remain readable and adequately annotated.